nielskee/draft-articles/TechnicalHiringPart2.md

 time.

-Done right, screening gives you and the candidate a way of building confidence in each other - as your investment in each other grows, so does your confidence.
+Done right, screening gives you and the candidate a way of building confidence in each other.
+As your investment in each other grows, so does your confidence.

 I want to emphasise that this needs to be a **matched investment**.
 At